leighhalliday/savonrb.com/milestones.md

 If you're using Savon, I need you to try the new interface and to give me feedback about how it works for you.
 If it doesn't work for some reason, please open a ticket.
-I'm going to explain the new interface in another article as soon as it's ready.
+I'm going to explain the new interface in another article soon.